Frequently Asked Questions about Conflicts of Commitment and Interest: SBIR and STTR Programs

 If you will be an investigator on both the primary award to the company and the sub-award to the University, then you must disclose and manage the conflict of interest.
 The COI Office advises that the tasks conducted at the company and at the University should be clearly distinguishable from each other.
 Any University employees compensated through the sub-contract to the University should not receive compensation for the same task from the company.
 You should also check with the Office of Sponsored Programs (OSP) to determine whether an Investigator that owns the company may be paid by the University from the sub-contract.
 The conflict of interest must be managed prior to the University’s execution of the University sub-award.

-You must disclose and manage the conflict by completing the following forms, which are available on the Forms page:
+You must disclose and manage the conflict by completing the following forms, which are available on UIC Research COI:

-- RNUA: If you are a University employee that will be involved with the company, you are required to obtain approval by the UEO for the non-University activities through the Report of Non-University Activities (RNUA) process prior to engaging in activities with the business.
+- Pre-Approval Request: If you are a University employee that will be involved with the company, you are required to obtain approval by the UEO prior to engaging in the Outside Activities.
 Civil Service staff should refer to FAQ #2 on how to document the disclosure and management for conflicts of interest.

-- RNUA-Management Plan: If your company will license or option intellectual property (IP) owned by the University, such that the agreement allows your company to use the University IP in company research or for commercialization, you must have a RNUA-Management Plan.
+- Management Plan: If your company will license or option intellectual property (IP) owned by the University, such that the agreement allows your company to use the University IP in company research or for commercialization, you must have a Management Plan.